 Disorganized crime.

-Messy paper trails and manual processes make invoice fraud easy.
+Messy paper trails, deepfake technologies, and manual processes make invoice fraud easy.

 Organized crime—yes, that organized crime— is becoming more professional, and along with a few rogue individuals, is thriving on disorganized invoice processes.

-• 95% of businesses have seen invoice fraud in the last year.
+• 44% of businesses have been targeted by invoice fraud

-25% of finance professionals are unable to estimate how much fraud is costing them—because they’re often unaware that it’s happening—but the other 75% put the cost at well over a quarter of a million dollars annually.
+20% of finance professionals are unable to estimate how much fraud is costing them—because they’re often unaware that it’s happening—but the other 80% put the average cost at $133,000 annually.

-Are you fighting this with one arm tied behind your back?
+Are you fighting fraud with one arm tied behind your back?

 Finance leaders are trying to take on fraud, but mostly on their own.

-• Only 42% of companies collaborate to prevent and catch payment fraud.
+• Only 13% of companies collaborate across finance and IT to prevent and catch payment fraud.

 1. Validate important vendor data—make sure they are who they say they are.